sputnikdev/bluetooth-manager-tinyb/README.md

 ## Prerequisites

 You must upgrade your Bluez software to 5.43+.
 This is due to some changes in the DBus API in Bluez 5.43v.
+**UPDATE**: The new Bluez version 5.48 is not recommended as it is not yet supported by TinyB library.
+See: https://github.com/intel-iot-devkit/tinyb/issues/131

 You can use systemctl utility to check which Bluez version you are running:
 ```sh